dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 You can ignore that warning, it will be fixed in a later tutorial.

-The `ef migrations add InitialCreate` command generates code to create the initial database schema.
-The schema is based on the model specified in the `DbContext` (In the *RazorPagesMovieContext.cs* file).
+The migrations command generates code to create the initial database schema.
+The schema is based on the model specified in the `DbContext`.
 The `InitialCreate` argument is used to name the migrations.
 Any name can be used, but by convention a name is selected that describes the migration.

-The `ef database update` command runs the `Up` method in the *Migrations/\<time-stamp>_InitialCreate.cs* file.
-The `Up` method creates the database.
+The `update` command: runs the `Up` method in migrations that have not been applied.
+In this case, `update` runs the `Up` method in  *Migrations/\<time-stamp>_InitialCreate.cs* file, which creates the database.

 # [Visual Studio](#tab/visual-studio)